linyaa-kiwi/dev-tools/README.txt

     Or, if you want a debug build:
     $ USE="debug" mesa-configure --prefix=$PREFIX

-6. Check which mesa version you're running:
+6. Confirm that the environment's Mesa version matches the version you installed.
+It should differ from the Mesa version we checked earlier.

     $ glxinfo > /tmp/glxinfo-new.txt

-    You should see that you're now running an updated version of mesa.
+    $ grep Mesa /tmp/glxinfo-new.txt